 A donation may be requested.

-Believe it or not, this Water Tower is one of things to do in Medan & a major landmark of the city.
+Believe it or not, this Water Tower is one of the top attractions in Medan & a major landmark of the city.

 It’s located inside the National Water Company complex but you can view it from the street.